Director

 "The Exorcist" isn't a movie I would consider required or recommended viewing for Catholics or Christians in general.
 Like I said, some of the scenes are very graphic and grotesque, shocking and uncomfortable to sit through.

 I'd say the same thing about Mel Gibson's "The Passion of the Christ."
 It's an impactful movie, but it's a movie I wouldn't recommend to everyone due to its graphic acts of violence.
 It's one thing to meditate on our Lord's suffering and passion.
-It's another thing to watch a realistic depiction of Jesus going through it.
+It's another thing to watch a realistic depiction of Jesus going through it, blood and all.
 Not everyone can sit through such an experience, nor do they need to.
+I also would not, not recommend it, either.

 Coming at the movie from a writing perspective, the depictions in "The Exorcist" serve an important part within the narrative.
 The devil is the prince of darkness and the father of lies.
 He's a disgusting entity.
-And I'm sure being in the same room with the devil manifesting himself would mentally scar anyone.
-This source of evil and disgusting and grotesque entity is possessing an innocent and charming young girl.
+And I'm sure being in the same room with the devil manifesting himself would mentally scar anyone, even those close to God.
+This source of evil, disgusting and grotesque entity is possessing an innocent and charming young girl.
 So, obviously the devil is going to lash out at God and God's creature (i.e. Regan) by making her do disgusting and grotesque things.

 It's his feeble and weak way in mocking God by turning His creature, made in His image and likeness, to act like himself instead.
-It gives the audience all the more reason to want to see God victorious in this outcome, hidden in a bedroom in an otherwise normal looking home.
+It gives the audience all the more reason to want to see God victorious in this outcome.
 The movie can't depict just how evil the devil is without showing just how evil the devil is.

 Though there are several scenes that help accomplish this, one scene stands out.